 The Sainte Anne neighbourhood is a great gathering place for artists and creators with a long tradition of violin making and music teaching.
 And for paintings, visit the Musée Fabre which displays paintings from the Nineteenth century, or walk in the many museums and art galleries showing ancient to modern art.

 The University of Montpellier is one of the oldest in the world: founded in 1160 and suppressed during the French revolution, it was re-established in 1896.
-Today there are three universities in Montpellier, as well as a number of graduate schools (Grandes Ecoles) specialising in Business and Scientific subjects (aviation, technology, computer science, agronomy, architecture).
+Today there are three universities in Montpellier, as well as several graduate schools (Grandes Ecole’s) specialising in Business and Scientific subjects (aviation, technology, computer science, agronomy, architecture).

 Capital of the Hérault Department, Montpellier is a great place from which to explore the South of France.

 Montpellier is also right at the centre of a wine making region and offers many places to taste wine.
 Around the city, many rich merchants built extravagant chateaux called follies.
 Many of these elaborate manor houses are open to visitors.

 And if you are willing to go further out, you can easily take trips to famous UNESCO heritage sites such as the Pont du Gard a well preserved Roman aqueduct, the walled city of Carcassone, the Canal du Midi, the Camargue marshlands famous for its pink flamingos and wild horses.